old couple on a rollercoaster

 The definition of income for the £260,000 figure is ‘adjusted income’ which is total taxable income from all sources including earned income plus employer pension contributions.
 All pension contributions are included in annual allowance calculations (though the calculations of the amounts to be included differ between defined contribution and defined benefit arrangements).

-If adjusted income is more than £260,000, the taper will only take effect if the ‘threshold income’ limit (of £200,000) is also breached.
+If adjusted income is more than £260,000, the taper will only take effect if the ‘threshold income’ limit (currently £200,000) is also breached.
 This test is intended to help protect those with spikes in earnings or contributions.
 If an individual’s net income is less than the £200,000 threshold, then they will not normally be subject to the tapered annual allowance.

 Care is needed here, with any new salary sacrifice arrangement (set-up on or after 9 July 2015), which may be included in the threshold income calculation.
 If in doubt, please speak to us for guidance.
 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.